top of page

 and ballets were included occassionally.

-The castrati were famous male singers generally from the poorer classes chosen for the beauty of their voices.
-They were castrated before puberty to preserve their child's voices, but with all the lung capacity of an adult male.
+The castrati were male singers that were castrated before puberty to preserve their child's voices, but with all the lung capacity of an adult male.
 They became the first music idols in history.
 The most famous castrato was Farinelli, and there were other well known castrati such as Ferri, Senesino and Pacchierotti.

 Monteverdi - L'Orfeo (59:53 Caronte; 1:31:00)